Map Google Drive as a Drive Letter on Windows, Mac and Linux

 Files on demand

 Saving disk space or accessing huge shared Google Drive accounts is another great thing about ExpanDrive and Google Drive.
 Everything is accessed on demand without preemptively syncing data back and forth.
 So if you were working on a huge Team Drive like in the previous example you could mount that entire space without needing to first sync it to your computer.
 You can also easily mark files to be available as offline so you can get work done even without an internet connection.

 Access Google Drive as a shared drive

 ExpanDrive lets you actually mount your Google Drive account as a virtual drive, just like a USB Drive, on Mac or Windows.
-You can browse and access your Drive account without needing to first sync your files, which takes up time and space on your laptop.
+It adds Google Drive to Finder so you can browse and access your Drive account without needing to first sync your files, which takes up time and space on your laptop.
 Just access what you need, when you need it, from within any app like Finder, Windows Explorer, Microsoft Word, Photoshop, or whatever you use.
 Everything is safely in the cloud but not taking up space on your computer.
 Isn’t that the point of cloud storage anyways?

 Free up hard drive space